adiOmann/Ex4_OOP/README.md

 ### client
 This class represents the server.
 ### student_code
-This class contains the GUI and the main function that run the game.
+This class contains the GUI and the main function that run the game. <br />
+The GUI contains the directed graph route - edges, nodes, agents and Pokemons. <br />
+In addition, there is a stop button to stop the game, and buttons that show the level of the game and the duration of the current stage.
 ### agent:
 * ID
 * Value